Seattle (album)

 Seattle is Perry Como's 17th 12" long-play album released by RCA Records.

+Backrgound

 The title track was Como's first Top 40 single in four years; RCA wanted to issue an album featuring the hit single, so this album was compiled consisting mostly of unreleased material from recording sessions held during the previous three years.

+Overview

 This was Como's first true attempt at a contemporary 1960s sound.
 The album's opening track, "Happiness Comes, Happiness Goes", features distorted guitars and swirling organs.

+Chart performance

+The album reached No. 93 on the Billboard Top LPs chart and peaked at No. 64 on the Cashbox Top 100 Albums chart.